 For your groceries, there is AJs, Fresh-N-Easy, Fry’s, Safeway, and trendy La Grande Orange Grocery and Pizzeria (locals refer to it as LGO).
 Living in Arcadia puts you in the middle of two of the finest shopping areas in the Metro Phoenix Area as there is the Biltmore Fashion Park and the infamous Scottsdale shopping.

 In short, your Arcadia dining options are plentiful.
-Within a five minute drive of Arcadia there is everything from casual dining to some of the finest dining in the Metro Phoenix Area.
+Within a five-minute drive of Arcadia, everything from casual dining to some of the finest dining in the Metro Phoenix Area.
 Lons at the Hermosa (Artful American Cuisine), T. Cook’s (Mediterranean inspired cuisine) at the infamous Royal Palms Resort, The Vig (Contemporary Eclectic), and Vincent on Camelback (French).

 All of the following can be found at the elegant AAA Five Diamond Phoenician Resort… Relish Burger Bistro (gourmet burgers), Il Terrazzo (American-Italian cuisine), J&G Steakhouse (sophisticated classics).
 Two fun neighborhoods spots are La Grande Orange Grocery and Pizzeria and Postino WineCafe.

 In that same 5 minute drive to the east of Arcadia, you will enter the wonderful world of Scottsdale (including Old Town Scottsdale of course) which I believe has more dining choices per capita than anywhere in the world (ok I just made that up).

 Drive 10 minutes west of Arcadia and you will end up in Phoenix’s Biltmore Area where there are many great restaurants in and around the Biltmore Fashion Park.